hckjck/python-deprecation/README.md

 ### Class deprecation

-When deprecating classes you have to consider two seperate use cases.
+When deprecating classes you have to consider two separate use cases.
 Instantiating an object of a deprecated class can throw a deprecation warning by overriding the `__init__` method.
-In order to throw a warning on subclassing from a deprected method, you have to override the `__init_sublcall__` method instead.
+In order to throw a warning on subclassing from a deprecated method, you have to override the `__init_sublcall__` method instead.

 ```python
 from warnings import warn